Circaevum/circaevum-dao-phase-1/README.md

 ### Yin-Yang Characteristics
 **Yin**: Adaptive, darkness, source of emergence
 - Yin represents the individual.
 Using a typical scrum model, story points are evaluated and attributed to development tasks, and 1 YIN token is awarded for each story point.
-750 story points (750 YIN tokens) are equivalent to 1 YANG token, and can be converted to YANG at any time as long as YANG eligibility permits.
+750 story points (750 YIN tokens) tracked using [Linear](https://linear.app/) are equivalent to 1 YANG token, and can be converted to YANG at any time as long as YANG eligibility permits.
 - YIN is the Community Token in Realms' Community Token DAO configuration.
 - This takes up half of a Yin Yang, with a small hole where Yin coagulates into a ball of Yang, which is independent of the other half of the Yin Yang, which also includes a hole